 If it looks like you accidentally downloaded malware, Jeremy advises shutting your computer off immediately and seeking help from a professional.

-> Main Takeaway: If you think you’ve been hacked, don’t panic.
-Calmy retrace your steps and develop an action plan.
+If you think you’ve been hacked, don’t panic.
+Calmly retrace your steps and develop an action plan.

-Cybersecurity can seem confusing at first, but by putting forth even a minimal effort to use safer practices, you can avoid a catastrophic data breach that puts your customers and your business at risk.
+Cybersecurity can seem confusing at first, but by putting forth even a minimal effort to use safer practices, you can avoid a catastrophic cyberattack that puts your customers and your business at risk.